 - artistic residencies, workshops, apprenticeships, or productions.

-Awardees will receive a $4,000 stipend for a significant summer experience of 6 –10 weeks.
-Experiences of shorter duration will be considered with proper justification.
+Awardees will receive a $4,000 stipend for a significant summer experience of 7 –10 weeks.
+Experiences of shorter duration may be considered with proper justification but please note that this is a competitive award and proposals are evaluated with regard to the substance and rigor of the proposed experience.
 Funds may be used at the student’s discretion to cover participation fees or tuition, travel expenses, and summer room and board.
 SEE-Beyond Awards may be used to access opportunities anywhere in the world, except in countries with State Department travel warnings or advisories.
 SEE-Beyond Awards may not be used to fund job shadowing opportunities or work experience of little academic value or summer student-faculty research at Skidmore.
 Students receiving a SEE-Beyond Award agree to reflect on learning outcomes by way of a final written report.

 Eligibility: Students must be enrolled full-time and be in good academic, social, and financial standing with the College.
 International students should check with Student Academic Services before applying to identify any requirements they need to meet to qualify for this award.
 These awards cannot be combined with other funded experiential learning opportunities at Skidmore.